How to Stay Safe Backpacking? Do This One Thing

 A good tip is to pick people who can speak English and would be able to communicate with accommodation or authorities in a different country.

-Personal note: we shared our document with 4 of our closest family members, including our mums, because you can always rely on them to notice if you don’t show a proof of life on some form of a social media platform for too long!
+We shared our document with 4 of our closest family members, including our mums, because you can always rely on them to notice if you don’t show proof of life on some form of a social media platform for too long!

-two big backpacks sitting at a train station
+Two big Osprey backpacks sitting on the ground at a train station in Thailand.

 Our whole life, packed into two backpacks